aerospike/aerospike-client-python/doc/aerospike.rst

 .. data:: POLICY_READ_MODE_SC_SESSION

     Ensures this client will only see an increasing sequence of record versions.
 Server only reads from master.
-This is the default.

 .. data:: POLICY_READ_MODE_SC_LINEARIZE

     Ensures ALL clients will only see an increasing sequence of record versions.
 Server only reads from master.

+.. versionadded:: 3.7.0

 .. data:: POLICY_READ_MODE_SC_ALLOW_REPLICA